 Joni Jensen, MPH

 Joni Jensen is the Tobacco Research Programs Clinic Manager.
 She is responsible for the administration of Dr. Dorothy Hatsukami and Dr. Stephen Hecht's research projects and is also responsible for regulatory oversight.
 She has worked in the tobacco research area for the past 25 years.
 Please contact her with any questions or concerns about the Tobacco Research Programs projects or staff.

-Kathy Longley is the Executive Assistant to Dorothy Hatsukami, Director of Tobacco Research Programs.
-She has worked in the Tobacco Research Programs at the University of Minnesota since 1989.
-In addition to her duties as Dr. Hatsukami's assistant, Kathy also coordinates meetings and seminars for the Tobacco Research Programs as well as the Prevention and Etiology Program in the Masonic Cancer Center.
+Karen Kelley is the Executive Assistant to Dorothy Hatsukami, Director of Tobacco Research Programs.
+In addition to her many duties as Dr. Hatsukami's assistant, Karen coordinates meetings and seminars for the Tobacco Research Programs and the Prevention and Etiology Program.